 Radio and radar direction finders may be used to locate enemy radios and radars which are transmitting.
 Radio direction finders locate radios and radio jammers.
-Radar direction finders locate radios and radio jammers.
+Radar direction finders locate radars of all types, as well as radar jammers.
 A radio is transmitting if it is being used to place two units in communication; radar is assumed to be transmitting continuously unless a player specifically states he is not using it.
 Before tech level 9, two locator sets are required to pinpoint the source of a transmission; they must be separated by at least 20 cm.
 At tech level 97, only one set is required.
 Each direction finder unit locates one transmitter per turn; it will locate the highest power unlocated unit within its range.
-If the located radio or radar is within the line of sight of any friendly unit, it is spotted; if it is not within the line of sight of a friendly unit, it is not spotted, but the player is told where it is and may use the position as the target point of an artillery barrage.
+If the located radio or radar is within the line of sight of any friendly unit, it is spotted; if it is not within the line of sight of any friendly unit, it is spotted; if it is not within the line of sight of a friendly unit, it is not spotted, but the player is told where it is and may use the position as the target point of an artillery barrage.